Caral–Supe civilization: Maritime coast and agricultural interior

-Research into Caral-Supe continues, with many unsettled questions.
-Debate is ongoing regarding two related questions: the degree to which the flourishing of the Caral-Supe was based on maritime food resources, and the exact relationship this implies between the coastal and inland sites.
+Research into Caral–Supe continues, with many unsettled questions.
+Debate is ongoing regarding two related questions: the degree to which the flourishing of the Caral–Supe was based on maritime food resources, and the exact relationship this implies between the coastal and inland sites.

 Confirmed diet

-A broad outline of the Caral-Supe diet has been suggested.
+A broad outline of the Caral–Supe diet has been suggested.
 At Caral, the edible domesticated plants noted by Shady are squash, beans, lúcuma, guava, pacay (Inga feuilleei), and sweet potato.
 Haas et al. noted the same foods in their survey farther north, while adding avocado and achira.
-In 2013, good evidence for maize also was documented by Haas et al. (see below).
+In 2013, evidence for maize also was documented by Haas et al. (see below).

 There was also a significant seafood component at both coastal and inland sites.
 Shady notes that "animal remains are almost exclusively marine" at Caral, including clams and mussels, and large amounts of anchovies and sardines.
 That the anchovy fish reached inland is clear, although Haas suggests that "shellfish [which would include clams and mussels], sea mammals, and seaweed do not appear to have been significant portions of the diet in the inland, non-maritime sites".